rubo77/log4j_checker_beta/README.md

 ## Linux servers or clients

-This script is used to perform a fast check if your server is possibly affected by CVE-2021-44228 (the log4j vulnerability).
+The log4j_checker_beta.sh script is used to perform a fast check if your server is possibly affected by CVE-2021-44228 (the log4j vulnerability).
 It does not give a 100% proof, that you are not vulnerable, but it gives a hint if it is possible, that you could be vulnerable.

 - scans files for occurrences of log4j